 Did not Provide requested information to Initiating State within 30 days

-The Initiating State requested information from this State and the State did not provide the requested information within 30 days.
+The Initiating State request information from this State and the State did not provide the requested information within 30 days.

 Did not Pass new information to Initiating State within 10 days